15 Mistakes I Made in Japan (So You Don't Have To)

 Japan has coin laundry everywhere.
 Every.
 Where.

 Pack 4-5 days of clothes max.
 Coin laundries (called “coin randorii”) cost about ¥300-500 per load and most hostels and hotels have them.
-I dragged a massive suitcase through Kyoto on my first trip.
-Cobblestone streets, narrow sidewalks, stairs everywhere.
-Never again.
+Dragging a massive suitcase through Kyoto is misery: cobblestone streets, narrow sidewalks, stairs everywhere.

 Fix it:Compression bags are your best friend.
 They cut your clothing volume in half and leave room for all the stuff you'll inevitably buy.